 Enrollment Process:

-1. Referral from medical professional or parent referral through Child Find
+1. Referral from wellness professional or parent referral through Child Find

 2. Initial interview with EI Staff